xwal/awesome-stars/README.md

 * [TMCache](https://github.com/tumblr/TMCache) - Fast parallel object cache for iOS and OS X.
 * [SVPullToRefresh](https://github.com/samvermette/SVPullToRefresh) - Give pull-to-refresh & infinite scrolling to any UIScrollView with 1 line of code.
 * [launchrocket](https://github.com/jimbojsb/launchrocket) - A Mac PrefPane to manage all your Homebrew-installed services
-* [JSONExport](https://github.com/Ahmed-Ali/JSONExport) - JSONExport is a desktop application for Mac OS X which enables you to export JSON objects as model classes with their associated constructors, utility methods, setters and getters in your favorite language.
 * [ProtocolKit](https://github.com/forkingdog/ProtocolKit) - Protocol extension for Objective-C
 * [XcodeEditor](https://github.com/appsquickly/XcodeEditor) - An API for manipulating Xcode project files.
 * [FLAnimatedImage](https://github.com/Flipboard/FLAnimatedImage) - Performant animated GIF engine for iOS